adiwg/mdEditor-doc/record/edit/metadata.md

   * Consult the [**Identifier**](/record/edit/metadata/parent-metadata/identifier.md)** **Section of this manual to learn more about identifiers.
   * Consult the [**Parent Metadata**](/record/edit/metadata/parent-metadata.md)** **section of this manual to learn how to create parent metadata.
 * **Metadata Repositories **indicate where the metadata should be sent.
+* **Online Resource **can be any online resource that holds metadata information such as a website.
+* **Metadata Maintenance **describes how and by whom the metadata is maintained.
+* **Default Metadata Locale **describes the language, character set, and country of origin of the metadata.

+* **Alternate Metadata Reference **lets you add another metadata reference.

 ![](/assets/metadata_window.png)